 Your community is the sum of these relationships.
 And while the makeup of your community may change throughout your life, the importance of having a support system stays the same.

 But just as the pillar of “self” requires deliberate nurturing and care, we have to put some work and thought into how we cultivate our community.

 Deepen existing relationships and build new ones.

 Your community is made up of the people who nurture and support you throughout the stages of your life — and who receive the same kind of support from you.
-It’s easy to set aside these relationships when work and family take up most of our time and energy, but our emotional and physical well-being demand they be made a priority.
+It’s easy to set aside these relationships when work and family take up most of our time and energy, but our emotional and physical well-being demands they be made a priority.
 Double down on your investment in these relationships.

 My mother-in-law once shared an insight on friendship that I have never forgotten.
-When my children were younger, I commented that I thought it was wonderful she was able to frequently socialize with her friends, and that I wished I had time for that too.
+When my children were younger, I commented that I thought it was wonderful she was able to frequently socialize with her friends and that I wished I had time for that too.
 Her response surprised me.
 “When my kids were your kids’ age, I also rarely had time for my friends.
 That’s just different stages in life.
-But it’s good to always maintain some connection, even minimal, because once the kids grow older, you can reconnect with people and spend more time with them.”
+But it’s good to always maintain some connection, even minimal because once the kids grow older, you can reconnect with people and spend more time with them.”

-It’s easy to send a text to check in, or a holiday card to remind someone you cherish your friendship.
+It’s easy to send a text to check-in, or a holiday card to remind someone you cherish your friendship.
 These actions maintain a connection — and make both parties feel supported and cared for.

 Sometimes we grow apart from certain friends.
 Maybe we no longer share the same values, or the relationship is simply no longer rewarding.
 It’s OK to let those relationships go, but be open to creating new ones to take their place.

 Be deliberate about whom you choose to spend your time with.